MinnowBoard-org/website/README.md

 # Editing site markdown content

-When deployed to the live server, edit links ("internal mode: edit") are disabled by default.
+When deployed to the live server, edit links ("View content page on GitHub") are disabled by default.
 To simplify editing of the site content, you can enable edit mode and make those links visible by affixing the "edit=on" query parameter to the site URL.
 For example: